 - Be familiar with the preceptor qualification requirements, preceptor responsibilities should they agree to host you, and paperwork that must be completed.
-Prospective preceptors will likely have questions about their role, expectations and the overall process. - Prospective preceptors may request an interview with you.
+Prospective preceptors will likely have questions about their role, expectations and the overall process - Prospective preceptors may request an interview with you.
 In this case, be sure to dress professionally and approach the interview as if it were a job interview.
 Arrive prepared to discuss why you would be a great student and well versed in the SEL requirements for that site. - Always follow-up with a thank you email after the interview - Remember, this is a new approach to gaining clinical experience in the field of nutrition.
-If there are questions you cannot answer, document the questions and contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus for support.
-If there are questions regarding the affiliation agreement or accreditation status, please direct the potential Preceptor to contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+If there are questions you cannot answer, document the questions and contact the MSAN Assistant Director/Director of the RDN focus for support.
+If there are questions regarding the affiliation agreement or accreditation status, please direct the potential Preceptor to contact the MSAN Assistant Director/Director of the RDN focus.
 Let the preceptor know you will get back to them with answers as soon as possible.